 Before you can start recording, you'll need to do a few things:

 - Download and install RØDE Connect to your computer.

-- Plug your NT-USB Mini(s) into your computer.
+- Plug your NT-USB Mini(s), NT-USB+, VideoMic NTG(s) or AI-Micro(s) into your computer.
 If you're using the Wireless GO II, see the walkthrough section here.

-- Plug your headphones into your NT-USB Mini(s).
+- Plug your headphones into the 3.5mm connector on your microphone.